zio/zio/docs/datatypes/test/assertion.md

 title: "Assertion"
 ---

-An `Assertion[A]` is capable of producing assertion results on an `A`.
+Assertions are used to make sure that the assumptions on computations are exactly what we expect them to be.
+An `Assertion[A]` is capable of producing _assertion results_ on an `A`.
 As a proposition, assertions compose using logical conjunction and disjunction and can be negated.

-Assertions are used to make sure that the assumptions on computations are exactly what we expect them to be.

-For example, if we have a function that is supposed to take two strings and returns the concatenation of them, one simple assertion is that the sum of the length of each input should be equal to the length of the output:
+Let's see an example of assertions in testing.
+If we have a function that is supposed to take two strings and returns the concatenation of them, one simple assertion is that the sum of the length of each input should be equal to the length of the output:

 ```scala mdoc:compile-only
 import zio.test._